 Rob is also the founder and co-musical director of the (award-winning) Gowling WLG Chorus.

-Major housebuilders, high street retailers, investment funds, commercial landlords, telecommunications operators.
+Major housebuilders, developers, high street retailers, investment funds, commercial landlords, telecommunications operators and infrastructure providers.

-Acting for E.ON UK plc in their successful High Court dispute against Gilesports Limited, part of the Sports Direct group (which involved successfully running novel points of law (reported at EWHC 2172 (Ch)).
+- Acting for E.ON UK plc in their successful High Court dispute against Gilesports Limited, part of the Sports Direct group which involved successfully running novel points of law (reported at EWHC 2172 (Ch)).